haagahelia/ohke-teknologiat/00_linux/process_command_basics.md

 **Note:** Be careful with address given to nmap, as it's illegal to scan other peoples' computers in Finland

 Now you might have port numbers you are interested in.
+Or you might get that from a Node.js / create-react-app Node error messages.
+EADDRINUSE or so.
+3000 or so.

 The following commands might work without sudo.
 Distributions might vary, and user's access rights.
 ```shell